eclipse/kuksa.val/doc/system-architecture.md

 A KUKSA.val VSS server runs on a vehicle computer with a given VSS model.
 Applications can interact with the VSS model by setting, getting or subscribing to VSS datapoints.

-THe VSS server exposes a network based API to let consumers interact with VSS datapoints.
+The VSS server exposes a network based API to let consumers interact with VSS datapoints.
 This is either W3C VISS (currently only available in KUKSA.val server) or the KUKSA.val GRPC API (currently supported by KUKSA.val databroker).

-Connections can be protected via TLS and authorisation to access specific VSS data is managed via JWT tokens (in KUKSA.val server, KUKSA.val databroker implementation is ongoing).
+Connections to the VSS server can be protected via TLS.
+Authorization to access specific VSS data is managed via JWT tokens (in KUKSA.val server, KUKSA.val databroker implementation is ongoing).

 To sync the VSS model to the actual state of the vehicle, providers are used.
 A data-provider might get its information directly from a sensor, from  vehicle busses available to the provider, or from lower parts of the software stack.
 Historically, data-providers are often called "feeders".
 To sync the desired state in the VSS server to the Vehicle, actuation-providers are used.
 Similar to the data-provider, an actuation provider also needs to access lower-level Vehicle systems.